 up mountain roads leading to abandoned monuments .

-winds are typical .
-Also the weather can change dramatically in a matter of hours.
-Dense fog falls quickly so when in such conditions stick to the main road – going up or down the short cuts can get you lost easily.
+Strong winds are typical .
+The weather can change dramatically in a matter of minutes.
+Dense fog falls quickly, so when in such conditions its crucial to stick to the main road – going up or down the short cuts can get you lost easily.

 Be sure to have appropriate foot gear and clothing.
 Also carry some food and water supplies in your backpack, cause up there is no McDonnalds (yet).

 There are two huts with same name, Buzludzha that offer simple accommodation and food.
-Usually, not full but weekends with good weather can be crowded.
+There is also a sleek renovated hotel, which seems to be always closed.
+Usually not full but weekends with good weather can be crowded.
 Wild camping is an alternative, if you know what you are doing and are not too obvious.